Bruntál: Sights

 The most important monument is Bruntál Castle.
-The original Gothic fortress from the end of the 15th century was rebuilt into a Renaissance residence in the second half of the 16th century, and then baroque rebuilt in 1766–1769.
+The original Gothic fortress from the end of the 15th century was rebuilt into a Renaissance residence in the second half of the 16th century, and then rebuilt in the Baroque style in 1766–1769.
 It has an atypical floor plan with a triangular courtyard with arcades.
 The valuable equipment of the original interiors with a picture collection, armory and library has been preserved.
 Today the castle houses the regional museum and its premises are also used for cultural and social events.

 The castle includes a castle park from the 16th century, on an area of more than 2.5 ha.
 In the park there are the remains of the town fortifications, a salla terrena from 1894, and eleven sandstone sculptures from the turn of the 18th and 19th centuries.

 The parish Church of the Assumption of the Virgin Mary dates from the second half of the 13th century.
 In 1729–1731, two chapels were added.
-The church was baroque reconstructed after the fires in 1749 and 1764, and the tower was raised.
+The church was reconstructed in the Baroque style after the fires in 1749 and 1764, and the tower was raised.

 The former Piarist monastery with the Church of Our Lady of Consolation was built in 1731–1752.
 Today it is used by the Orthodox Church.

 The pilgrimage Church of Our Lady of Help is located on Uhlířský vrch.
 It is a large Baroque church built in 1755–1758, which replaced an old wooden chapel from 1654.
 A wide linden alley planted in 1770 leads to it, which is today a protected cultural monument.